wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

       # apt-get update

-Remember to repeat the *Adding the Wazuh repository* steps in every server where you want to install the Wazuh manager.
+Remember to repeat the *Adding the Wazuh repository* steps in every system that will act as a Wazuh server.

 Installing the Wazuh manager
 ----------------------------